vdt/CarND-Vehicle-Detection-P5/README.md

 Here's an example result showing the heatmap from six test images, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the image :

-### Here are six frames and their corresponding heatmaps:
+### Here are six images and their corresponding heatmaps:

 ![alt text][heatmap]
 ![alt text][heatmap0a]